masater/encyclopedia/github.md

 ```bash
 ls -al ~/.ssh
 ```
-If you have none, you can creat aa ed25519 ssh key, or a rsa ssh (outdated) key via
+If you have none, you can create aa ed25519 ssh key, or a rsa ssh (outdated) key via
 ```bash
 ssh-keygen -t ed25519 -C "erutherford@example.com"
 ```